Nina Simone: 1974–1993: Later life

 During the 1980s, Simone performed regularly at Ronnie Scott's Jazz Club in London, where she recorded the album Live at Ronnie Scott's in 1984.
 Although her early on-stage style could be somewhat haughty and aloof, in later years, Simone particularly seemed to enjoy engaging with her audiences sometimes, by recounting humorous anecdotes related to her career and music and by soliciting requests.
 By this time she stayed everywhere and nowhere.
 She lived in Liberia, Barbados and Switzerland and eventually ended up in Paris.
 There she regularly performed in a small jazz club called Aux Trois Mailletz for relatively small financial reward.
 The performances were sometimes brilliant and at other times Nina Simone gave up after fifteen minutes.
 Often she was too drunk to sing or play the piano properly.
-At other times she scolded the audience.
-The end of Nina Simone seemed in sight.
-Manager Raymond Gonzalez, guitarist Al Schackman and Gerrit de Bruin, a Dutch friend of hers, decided to intervene.
+At other times she scolded the audience, so that manager Raymond Gonzalez, guitarist Al Schackman and Gerrit de Bruin, a Dutch friend of hers, decided to intervene.

-In 1987, Simone scored a huge European hit with the song "My Baby Just Cares for Me".
+In 1987, Simone scored a major European hit with the song "My Baby Just Cares for Me".
 Recorded by her for the first time in 1958, the song was used in a commercial for Chanel No. 5 perfume in Europe, leading to a re-release of the recording.
-This stormed to number 4 on the UK's NME singles chart, giving Simone a brief surge in popularity in the UK and elsewhere.
+The song reached number 4 on the UK's NME singles chart, giving Simone a brief surge in popularity in the UK and elsewhere.

 In the spring of 1988, Simone moved to Nijmegen in the Netherlands.
-She bought an apartment next to the Belvoir Hotel with view of the Waalbrug and Ooijpolder, with the help of her friend Gerrit de Bruin, who lived with his family a few corners away and kept an eye on her.
-The idea was to bring Simone to Nijmegen to relax and get back on track.
-A daily caretaker, Jackie Hammond from London, was hired for her.
-She was known for her temper and outbursts of aggression.
-Unfortunately, the tantrums followed her to Nijmegen.
-Simone was diagnosed with bipolar disorder by a friend of De Bruin, who prescribed Trilafon for her.
-Despite the illness, it was generally a happy time for Simone in Nijmegen, where she could lead a fairly anonymous life.
-Only a few recognized her, but most Nijmegen people did not know who she was.
+She bought an apartment next to the Belvoir Hotel with views of the Waalbrug and Ooijpolder, with the help of her friend Gerrit de Bruin, who lived with his family a few corners away.
+Simone was diagnosed with bipolar disorder by a friend of De Bruin, who prescribed Trilafon (perphenazine) for her.
+Despite the diagnosis, it was generally a happy time for Simone in Nijmegen, where she could lead a fairly anonymous life.
+Only a few recognized her; most Nijmegen people did not know who she was.
 Slowly but surely her life started to improve, and she was even able to make money from the Chanel commercial after a legal battle.
-In 1991 Nina Simone exchanged Nijmegen for the more lively Amsterdam, where she lived for two years with friends and Hammond.
+In 1991 Nina Simone exchanged Nijmegen for Amsterdam, where she lived for two years with friends and Hammond.